reddit-economics/economics-wiki/faq_protectionism_and_development.md

 -	Political economy problems: Political pressure can make infant industry protections hard to revoke.
 See the discussion around trade have diffuse gains but concentrated losers.
 It is inevitable that industry interests, which presumably lobbied hard for such protection, will chafe at the prospect of its removal.
 If the protection is permanent, this provides little incentive for firms to incur the investment costs necessary to compete in the global market.
 In other words, the “infants” may never “grow up.”

 -	Informational problems: For such an argument to work, the government must be able to “pick winners.”
 In other words, it must be able to see into the future some comparative advantage where none exists currently.
-Beyond that, they must also decide how large the protective tariffs should be and how long they should be in place for.
+Beyond that, they must also decide how large the protective tariffs should be and how long those tariffs should be in place for.
 The policy has to be implemented “just right” such that the efficiency gains from such a tariff are not outweighed by the welfare losses.

 In the next section, we will examine the empirical track record of such policies and others.